search icon

 There are two primary categories of trusts: revocable and irrevocable trusts.
 Revocable trusts are ones that can change if the grantor wants them to, including who the beneficiaries are, which assets are included, and more.
 Typically, they’re living trusts.

 In contrast, in an irrevocable family trust, the terms and conditions of the trust can’t be changed as soon as the trust is executed.
 It’s a permanent trust.
-Either type of trust can be a viable option for a family trust, so it’s recommended to talk with a financial planner or estate lawyer to discuss which is right for you and your family.
+Either type of trust can be a viable option for a family trust, so it’s recommended to talk with a financial planner or estate lawyer to discuss which is right.

 Benefits of a Family Trust

 There are several benefits of forming a family trust.
-First, a trust allows you to fully control the terms and conditions of how your estate is administered.
-More importantly, putting assets into a trust can help your family members avoid probate court.
-Probate can be an expensive, drawn-out process, especially if you have substantial assets, so avoiding it can greatly reduce stress for your heirs.
+First, a trust allows someone to fully control the terms and conditions of how the estate is administered.
+More importantly, putting assets into a trust can help someone’s family members avoid probate court.
+Probate can be an expensive, drawn-out process, especially if the trust has substantial assets, so avoiding it can greatly reduce stress for any heirs.

-If you have a large estate, certain types of trusts can help you avoid or reduce estate taxes when the trust assets are passed to the beneficiaries.
+If someone has a large estate, certain types of trusts can help them avoid or reduce estate taxes when the trust assets are passed to the beneficiaries.
 For some families, this can create significant tax savings.
-You can even use a trust in conjunction with other planning tools like a family LLC estate planning.
-We highly recommend consulting with an estate planner or lawyer to discuss how a family trust can benefit you — or if it’s even the right choice for you.
+It’s even possible to use a trust in conjunction with other planning tools, like a family LLC for estate planning.
+It’s highly recommended to consult with an estate planner or lawyer before jumping into any investment vehicle.

 Types of Family Trusts